-We refer to \eqref{eq:regretlongform} as the i.i.d. {\it min-max} OCO problem and for the rest of the paper, consider it with the goal of deriving an algorithm that has $o(T)$ expected {\it min-max} static regret. \begin{remark} Note that even i.i.d. {\it min-max} OCO problem is theoretically challenging, and no prior results apply directly. \end{remark} \begin{remark} We note that only two loss function sequences are considered for simplicity of exposition since it captures the basic difficulty of the problem, and all the results that we derive apply directly to the case when there are $K$ function sequences (see details in Remark \ref{rem:multipleK}). \end{remark}
+\begin{remark} We note that only two loss function sequences are considered for simplicity of exposition since it captures the basic difficulty of the problem, and all the results that we derive apply directly to the case when there are $K$ function sequences (see details in Remark \ref{rem:multipleK}). \end{remark}